This post contains affiliate links.

 Which olives are best for marinating?

-I mentioned using kalamata, castelvetrano or gordal olive, however virtually all types of olives will work!
-The main thing you want to look at is how the olives are packaged.
+I mentioned using Kalamata, Castelvetrano, or Gordal olives, but virtually all types of olives will work!
+The main thing you want to examine is how the olives are packaged.
 Choose olives jarred in water.
-If they’re in their own marinade, they may not work as well in this recipe!
+If they’re in a brine, they may not work as well in this recipe!

 - Kalamata: The flavor of this type of olive is sweeter than what you’d find in, say, a black olive.
 The fruitiness pairs well with the savory addition of the seasonings!